HM Amit Shah calls on Prez Droupadi Murmu - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Both houses could not function on Thursday and Friday properly due to the pandemonium.

 There was also a face-off between Gandhi and Irani during an interval on Thursday, inviting allegations and counter-allegations from both sides.
-(Agencies)
+(PTI)

 HM Amit Shah calls on Prez Droupadi Murmu